Getting to Know the Real Dr. Gregory Buford

 What’s in your fridge at home right now?

 I shop like a European, so you will usually find very little in my refrigerator aside from a few pre-prepped meals.
-My fiancé and I eat whatever we make fresh and have very few leftovers.
+I eat whatever I make fresh and have very few leftovers.
 As such, my refrigerator is a little bare.

 Do you have anything you’d like the Denver community to know about you?